Adjectives in French

 - Regarde ce petit chat !Look at this little cat!

-- the predicative adjective (attribut) is linked to the noun it describes by a linking verb (êtreto be, paraîtreto look like, semblerto seem, devenirto become, etc.) and is part of the verb phrase
+- an predicative adjective (attribut) is separated from the noun by a linking verb such as (êtreto be, paraîtreto look like, semblerto seem, devenirto become, etc.).

 - Les élèves sont silencieux aujourd’hui.The students are quiet today.